-- (1) For the purposes of these regulations, a private right-of-way serving three or more lots shall be considered a private road and shall be built according to Section 8.8 Road and Pedestrian Access. - (2) Proposed roads within the Southern Growth District shall be constructed to adequately handle the projected level of use in accordance with Section 8.8 Road and Pedestrian Access and all Town and Village of Swanton Road ordinances currently in effect.
-Upon review and certification by the Town or Village of Swanton to ensure conformance with Section 8.8 Road and Pedestrian Access, the Town or Village of Swanton to initiate the process to accept such roads as public roads. - (3) To ensure public safety and welfare, the Development Review Board may impose additional restrictions on proposed private roads based on site, road and traffic conditions, proposed uses accessed by the road, and emergency vehicle access.
+- (1) For the purposes of these regulations, a private right-of way serving four or more lots or dwelling units shall be considered a private road and shall be built according to Section 7.8 Road and Pedestrian Access. - (2) Proposed roads within the Southern Growth District shall be constructed to adequately handle the projected level of use in accordance with Section 7.8 Road and Pedestrian Access and all Town and Village of Swanton road ordinances currently in effect.
+Upon review and certification by the Town or Village of Swanton to ensure conformance with Section 7.8 Road and Pedestrian Access, the Town or Village of Swanton initiate the process to accept such roads as public roads. - (3) To ensure public safety and welfare, the Development Review Board may impose additional restrictions on proposed private roads based on site, road and traffic conditions, proposed uses accessed by the road, and emergency vehicle access.